loopdreams/domain-name-flow/README.md

 - Country code top-level domain (ccTLD) frequencies
 - Certificate Transparency log frequencies

-These are fairly simple operations, simply intended to explore working with 'flow'.
+These are fairly simple operations, intended to explore working with 'flow'.
 Ideally, you could perform more in-depth live analysis, such as passing the data to a model to try detect malicious domains.
-The idea with 'flow' is that this can all be done asynchronously in an easy-to-define process 'map'.
+The idea with 'flow' is that this can all be done via separate processes in an easy-to-define process 'map'.

-This project also uses [htmx](https://htmx.org/), mainly because it was quick and easy (simple?) to set up.
+This project also uses [htmx](https://htmx.org/), mainly because it was quick and easy to set up.
 It also uses [echarts](https://echarts.apache.org/en/index.html) for the chart.

 The main entry point is the `flow.clj` namespace.

+You can build it with the build.sh file in the scripts folder (requires npm & clojure).